(Last updated on August 5, 2024.)

 Sheet Size, Orientation and Page Margins

-“A3 Landscape (A4 Portrait x 2)” is, for example, A3 landscape sheet with two A4 portrait facing pages.
+“A3 Landscape (A4 Portrait x 2)” is, for example, an A3 landscape sheet with two A4 portrait-facing pages.

 For Custom, specify X and Y lengths in mm.